feedhenry-templates/saml-cordova-app/README.md

  * cordova: 4.0+

 ## Build instructions
+ * npm install
  * Edit [fhconfig.json](www/fhconfig.json) to include the relevant information from RHMAP.
  * cordova serve

+The `fh-js-sdk` and other development dependencies are defined in [package.json](package.json) and included in a [browserified script](www/js/main.js).
+Code used in this template is not browserified, in order for you to be able to experiment with it on the studio.
+The [init.js](www/js/init.js) file is browserified and acts as a bridge between template script and npm dependencies.

 ## How does it work?